nnhsse202122/music-server/README.md

-# Classroom-Music
+# Classroom-Music Overview
 The Classroom Music web server allows a teacher to play a playlist of songs as chosen by their students.
 It has four different views: the sign-in, classroom selection, teacher, and student views.
 Each one serves a different function in playing music in the classroom.
+There are also other features that allow for more song interactions.
+Tokens can be used to reward students by allowing them to submit songs or let their song play next.
+Thumbs-ups will move a song up one position.

+## How it works:
+The Music Server is built with TypeScript, EJS, MongoDB, and Express to provide both teachers and students with a seamless music-sharing experience.
+The API powers a majority of the experience, built with the framework of REST, which calls for endpoints that represent entities.
+These entities request methods for modifying those entities.

 ## Usage:
 If you're simply interested in using or visiting the website, then you can visit https://musicserver.nnhsse.org/ The website will work on any modern web browser (Chrome/Firefox/Microsoft Edge) and should work on all major operating systems (Windows/MacOS/Linux).